jaxyfury/Ambariops/docs/UI_IMPROVEMENT_PLAN.md

 ## 2. UI Improvements

+### Global Search Bar

+-   **Header Integration**: A universal search bar is integrated into the application header for quick access from any page.
+-   **Modal-based Results**: Search triggers a modal dialog that displays categorized results for clusters, services, and hosts.
+-   **Keyboard Shortcut**: The search can be activated via a `⌘K` keyboard shortcut for power users.

 ### Responsive and Collapsible Sidebar

--   **Desktop View**: The sidebar will be collapsible, allowing users to expand it for full navigation with labels or collapse it to an icon-only rail to maximize content space.
-The state will be persisted across sessions.
+-   **Desktop View**: The sidebar is collapsible, allowing users to expand it for full navigation with labels or collapse it to an icon-only rail to maximize content space.
+The state is persisted across sessions.
--   **Mobile View**: On smaller viewports, the sidebar will transform into an off-canvas drawer, ensuring an uncluttered and intuitive mobile experience.
+-   **Mobile View**: On smaller viewports, the sidebar transforms into an off-canvas drawer, ensuring an uncluttered and intuitive mobile experience.
--   **Icons**: All navigation items will feature clear, intuitive icons from the `lucide-react` library.
+-   **Icons**: All navigation items feature clear, intuitive icons from the `lucide-react` library.

 ### Sticky, Accessible Header

--   A sticky header will remain visible at all times, providing persistent access to global controls.
+-   A sticky header remains visible at all times, providing persistent access to global controls.
--   The header will contain:
+-   The header contains:
     -   A **Language Switcher** for internationalization.
     -   A **Theme Toggler** for light/dark mode.
     -   A **User Menu** with links to settings and logout actions.

 ### Professional Loaders and Indicators

--   **Skeleton Loaders**: All data-fetching views will display animated, professional skeleton loaders that mimic the layout of the content being loaded.
+-   **Skeleton Loaders**: All data-fetching views display animated, professional skeleton loaders that mimic the layout of the content being loaded.
 This provides a better perceived performance and reduces layout shift.
--   **Progress Indicators**: Long-running actions (e.g., service restarts) will use progress bars or spinners to give users clear feedback on background tasks.
+-   **Progress Indicators**: Long-running actions (e.g., service restarts) use progress bars or spinners to give users clear feedback on background tasks.
--   **Pre-loaders**: A subtle pre-loader will be displayed on initial application load.

-### Authentication Pages

--   **Login & Signup**: Clean, user-friendly login and signup pages will be created with clear form validation and links for password recovery.
--   **Admin Login**: A separate, distinct interface for administrative login can be provided if required by the backend authentication scheme.

 ---

-## 3. Component and Storybook Enhancements
+## 3. Future Enhancements

+### User Onboarding Tour
+- **Goal**: Create an interactive, guided walkthrough for new users to introduce them to core functionalities like the dashboard, cluster details, and alert management.
+- **Recommendation**: Use a library like `react-joyride` to build a step-by-step tour that highlights key UI elements.

+### Customizable Dashboards
+- **Goal**: Empower users to create personalized dashboards by adding, removing, and rearranging widgets.
+- **Recommendation**: Implement a drag-and-drop grid system using a library like `react-grid-layout`.
+User dashboard configurations should be saved to the backend.

 ### Complete Storybook Documentation